Tripartite system (United Kingdom)

-The Tripartite System was the selective school system of state-funded secondary education between 1945 and the 1970s in England and Wales, and from 1947 onwards in Northern Ireland.
+The tripartite system was the selective school system of state-funded secondary education between 1945 and the 1970s in England and Wales, and from 1947 onwards in Northern Ireland (but never in Scotland).
 It was an administrative implementation of the Education Act 1944 and the Education Act (Northern Ireland) 1947.
 The tripartite system is not mentioned in either Act, this model was a consensus of both major political parties based on the 1938 Spens Report.

 State-funded secondary education was to be structured as three types of school: grammar school; secondary technical school (sometimes described as technical grammar or technical high school); secondary modern school.
 Not all education authorities implemented the tripartite system; some maintained only two types of secondary school, the grammar and the secondary modern.

 Pupils were allocated to their respective types of school according to their performance in the 11-plus or the 13-plus examination.
 It was the prevalent system under the Conservative governments of the 1951 to 1964 period, but was actively discouraged by the Labour government after 1965.
 The 1976 Education Act made provision to cease selection for secondary education with the intention of universal comprehensive education in England and Wales.
 However, elements of similar systems persist in several English counties such as Kent and Lincolnshire, which maintain the grammar schools alongside other less academic non-selective secondary schools.
 The system's merits and demerits, in particular the need and selection for grammar schools, were contentious issues at the time and remain so.